-A.3 Joystick Configuration for Cat D3-D4 machines
+A.3 Joystick Switches on HBM machines

-You can use certain switches on the right joystick to perform common tasks while keeping your hands close to the machine controls.
+You can use certain switches on the left and right joystick to perform common tasks while keeping your hands close to the machine controls.
 The joystick switches only function when you are in the work screen.